VFLins/price_indexr/readme.md

 ![price_indexr banner](gh_banner-price_indexr.png)

-Keep track of a large series of products and enable yourself to take advantage of this data!
+Keep track of the prices for a large series of products and enable yourself to take advantage of this data!

 # This branch: `Central`